julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 <i>Example with G2P subsituted with LIEE's configuration using PixPrucer's Megamodel Version: v2.8 MM SH LN</i>
 </p>

-# Disclaimer
+# 【 Disclaimer 】
 - julieraptor holds no responsibility to any incidents, damage, or loss by the user from downloading or using the phonemizer.
 - julieraptor holds no responsibility to any incidents, damage, or loss that occurs to any third party as a result of usage of the phonemizer.
 - julieraptor isn't responsible for any legal issues created from the use of the phonemizer.

-# 【CONTACT INFORMATION】
+# 【 CONTACT INFORMATION 】
 - **Site:** [website](https://julieraptor.carrd.co)
 - **YouTube:** [chulie_chu](https://www.youtube.com/channel/UCaJ0Q7aEmNdZAME8zvxQICg)
 - **Email:** [raptorjulie@gmail.com](mailto:raptorjulie@gmail.com)